nazmusSakibRaiyan/Student_skill_tracker/documentation/SETUP_DEPLOYMENT.md

 ## Event Enrollment System Setup

 ### 1. Database Migration
-Run the event enrollments migration:
+Run all migrations including the new participant slot management:
 ```bash
 php artisan migrate
 ```

+This includes:
+- Event enrollments table creation
+- Participant slot management (max_participants field)
+- All other system migrations

 ### 2. Task Scheduling (Production)
 For the auto-completion system to work in production, you need to set up the Laravel scheduler.